Saltar al contenido

 Taxes and purchase costs for non-residents in Spain

 The taxes and costs associated with buying property in Spain as a non-resident can amount to between 10% and 15% of the price.
 This guide breaks down each item so you can plan your budget accurately.
+Combined with the right non-resident mortgage, the actual cash you need from your savings is often much less than you think — request a free assessment to see your exact numbers.

 Fernando HierroBy Fernando Hierro|